InstituteforDiseaseModeling/historymatching/docs/data_frames.rst

-TimeSimFrame
+SimFrame
 ---------------------------------------

-A TimeSimFrame_ is like a TimeObservationsFrame_ except that it includes a `replicate` and `param_id` column, like so:
+A SimFrame_ is like an ObservationsFrame_ except that it includes a `replicate` and `param_id` column, like so:

 ::